Coaches to Sheffield

 Broad Street

-A staple of student nights, post-work drinks and stag and hen do’s for years, Broad Street is one of the liveliest parts of Birmingham.
-Sample bars, restaurants and pubs of all kinds, from the quieter areas of Brindley Place to the dance-all-night vibes of the Coyote Ugly Saloon and the city’s biggest nightclub, Pryzm.
+A staple for student nights, post-work drinks, and stag and hen dos, Broad Street is one of Birmingham's liveliest areas.
+You'll find a mix of bars, restaurants, and pubs catering to all tastes.
+Explore the quieter vibes of Brindley Place, dance the night away at Coyote Ugly Saloon, or hit the city's biggest nightclub, Pryzm, for an unforgettable night out.

 Top tourist attractions